12 Aug Can I Set Aside a Marital Settlement Agreement Under Florida Law?

 Free Divorce Consultations

 Marital settlement agreements are extremely difficult to set aside, so it is important to hire an attorney before signing such an agreement.
-For a more detailed review of your case or if you have a few questions regarding Florida Divorce law, contact a Miami Attorney at 786.309.8588.
+For a more detailed review of your case or if you have a few questions regarding Florida Divorce law, contact us at 786.309.8588.